ErikKalkoken/evebuddy/README.md

 ## Description

-EVE Buddy is a companion app for [Eve Online](https://www.eveonline.com/) players.
+EVE Buddy is a companion app for [Eve Online](https://www.eveonline.com/) players available for desktop and mobile.
 It has three key features:

 - Give you access to your characters without having to log into the Eve client or switching your current Eve character
 - Provide you with helpful functions, that the Eve client is lacking, like asset search across all your characters